 On 2 September 2004, Frankston was nominated for the Bursary Award in the Livcom International Awards for Livable Communities.
 In October 2004, it received a Bronze Award for "management of environment and enhancement of quality of life".
 It won this award for "C Category Cities" (cities with populations between 75,001 - 200,000).

-Frankston Visitor Information Centre recognises and acknowledges the original owners of the land, the Boonerwrung people of the Kulin Nations and respects their elders and traditions.
+Frankston Visitor Information Centre recognises and acknowledges the original land owners, the Boonerwrung people of the Kulin Nations and respects their elders and traditions.
 Frankston City Council is a founding member and supporter of the Inter Council Aboriginal Consultative Committee and has engaged in significant projects over the past decade or more to assist the wider community to understand and engage with Indigenous culture.